White Man’s Noises, White Man’s Smells

 BY TRACY BASILE

-But the larger horror came from the killings by market hunters funded in part by the US federal government.
+Many Lakota believed these assaults offended the buffalo spirit and that was why they had retreated “back into the earth,” but the larger horror came from the insatiable market hunters funded in part by the US federal government.
 The men who did the shooting were called buffalo runners; the ones who cut the hides were the skinners.
 Together they turned the prairie into a working factory, disassembling a sacred animal.

 https://montanakids.com/history_and_prehistory/transportation/steamboating.htm